davidd647/giphy-anki-addon/README.md

 ----

-(Disclaimer: There may still be some bugs.
+(Disclaimer: I've only tested this on Mac OSX.
+There may still be some bugs.
 This is more experimental than production-class code.
 If you bump into a bug, feel free to let me know!)

 ----